The places in Denver the guidebooks miss. locals-only counters, after-hours rooms and the spots tourists walk past.

 Tip: The Tropical Banquet plate (jerk chicken, oxtail and rice) is the must-order; the kitchen runs Wednesday to Sunday.

-Why locals love it: Aurora Ethiopian dining room with a tightly-curated menu, in a corridor of East African kitchens most Denver guides skip entirely.
+Why locals love it: South Aurora Ethiopian dining room on the Havana Street East African corridor, a community-led kitchen most Denver guides skip in favor of LoDo names.

 Rosenberg's Bagels and Delicatessen ★ 4.4